nahimterrazas/oif-solver-rust/DESIGN.md

 ## 🎯 **Overview**

-This is a Rust implementation of the OIF Protocol Solver POC, maintaining the same functionality as the TypeScript version but leveraging Rust's performance and safety features.
+This is a Rust implementation of the OIF Protocol Solver POC

 ## 🏗️ **Architecture**